MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/laps/Get-LapsADPassword.md

 ```

 This example demonstrates querying an Active Directory Snapshot browser instance for the current
-LAPS password for the 'LAPSCLIENT' machine.
+LAPS password for the `LAPSCLIENT` machine.
 This example assumes that that the snapshot browser has
-been previously started on the local machine listening on an LDAP port of 50000.
+been previously started on the local machine listening on an LDAP port of `50000`.

 ## PARAMETERS

 ### -AsPlainText

 Specify this parameter to return the LAPS passwords in clear-text format.
 The default behavior is to
-return the LAPS passwords wrapped in a .NET SecureString object.
+return the LAPS passwords wrapped in a .NET **SecureString** object.

 > [!IMPORTANT]
 > Using this parameter exposes the returned clear-text password to casual viewing and may pose a